-The other point to note is, if you followed my advice above, you will have at least managed to complete the most important things for that day…
+One good thing to note is that, if you followed my advice above, you will have at least managed to complete the most important things for that day!

 But what about the things you haven’t done?

-Well, the best thing to do here is go back to your weekly blogging to do list and decide when the best slot for that activity would be.
+Well, the best thing to do here is to go back to your weekly blogging to do list and decide when the best slot would be for each activity you haven’t done.
 It could be first thing tomorrow, but not necessarily.
-It might be that tomorrow is already quite tight and actually you have a much lighter day later in the week when it would fit better.
-Or you might decide that actually it’s not all that important / urgent and decide to add it to next week or next month’s to do list instead.
+It might be that tomorrow is already quite tight and actually you have a much lighter day later in the week where they would fit better.
+Or you might decide that actually the activities you didn’t get round to are not all that urgent and instead you decide to add those activities to next week’s to do list, or even next month’s to do list, instead.